 A deceptive spirit had invaded the land; deceiving even the elders of the land, into believing God no longer took notice, and had forsaken the land!
 Scripture reveals: The Lord looks from heaven; he beholds (sees) all the sons of men.
 From the place of his habitation he looks upon all the inhabitants of the earth (Psalm 33:12-14).
 The fallacy that God is not taking notice was, and is, of a deceptive spirit and far from the truth.

 King David declared: He that works deceit shall not dwell within my house: He that tells lies shall not tarry (be established) in my sight (Psalm 101:7).
-Such an attitude needs to be of every godly nation that has been infiltrated by the ungodliness of man; rather than appease and accommodate their desired lifestyles, to take a stand against such!
+Such an attitude needs to be of every godly nation that has been infiltrated by the ungodliness of man; rather than appease and accommodate their desired lifestyles, rather to take a stand against such!

 There are those who wear a mask of deceit; not easily detectable until acceptance comes into place.
 However, David stated that such would have no place in his kingdom; not even allowed to tarry in his sight!
-Had once godly nations displayed such an attitude; the ungodly would not have had room, to maneuver towards acceptability.
+Had once godly nations displayed such an attitude; the ungodly would not have had room to maneuver towards acceptability.

 Scripture reveals: Let no man deceive you with vain (empty) words: for because of these things come the wrath of God upon the children (sons) of disobedience (Ephesians 5:6).
-The Apostle Paul indicated that no man is to deceive you with vain words (a deceptive spirit); not to be endangered and carried away by erroneous speech and deception.
+The Apostle Paul indicated that no man is to deceive you with vain words (a deceptive spirit); not to be carried away by erroneous speech and deception.